Foxconn not off hook after radio retraction, critics say

-The Hong-Kong based China Labor Bulletin said Foxconn still employed harsh working conditions, while a fund manager with shares in Foxconn's parent said investors were watching how the company treats workers.
+The Hong-Kong based China Labour Bulletin said Foxconn still employed harsh working conditions, while a fund manager with shares in Foxconn's parent said investors were watching how the company treats workers.

 "Obviously, Apple is starting to take serious step asking Foxconn to properly treats its China workers," Liu said.

-The radio program "This American Life" last week retracted the episode, saying it had contained "numerous fabrications".
+The radio programme "This American Life" last week retracted the episode, saying it had contained "numerous fabrications".

-Foxconn said on Monday it had no plans to take legal action although the program had hurt its reputation.
+Foxconn said on Monday it had no plans to take legal action although the programme had hurt its reputation.

 "Our corporate image has been totally ruined.
-The point is whatever media that cited the program should not have reported it without confirming (with us)," said Simon Hsing, Foxconn's spokesman.
+The point is whatever media that cited the programme should not have reported it without confirming (with us)," said Simon Hsing, Foxconn's spokesman.

 "We have no plans to take legal action...
 We hope nothing similar will happen again."

-Rights groups have criticized Foxconn for several years for what they describe as harsh working conditions.
+Rights groups have criticised Foxconn for several years for what they describe as harsh working conditions.

 Working practices at Foxconn's huge plants in China, which combined employ a million people, came under intense scrutiny in 2010 after a series of suicides among young workers.
 Last June three workers died in an explosion at a Foxconn plant in Chengdu, western China.